Fekinox/rigged/rigged.md

   * Revives an incapacitated player.
 Using Items is recommended!!!
   * ROLLOVER: 19
   * HIT: Incapacitated player comes back with 1 HP.
-  * MISS: Player gets Minor Stun next turn; -2 VIT on following turn.
+  * MISS: Player gets Minor Stun next turn; -3 VIT on following turn.

 ### INT SKILLS

 All INT skills cost VP and deal ELEM damage.
+There are actually two INT-INT skills: **CHARGE**, which all players have by default; and **PSYZAP**, which must be learned.

-* INT-INT: **CHARGE**
+* INT-INT-1: **CHARGE**
   * Rev up your magic engines.
-  * ROLLOVER: 5
+  * ROLLOVER: 3
   * HIT: +3 VP to user.
   * MISS:

+* INT-INT-2: **PSYZAP**
+  * Standard psychic attack.
+Costs 1 VP.
+  * ROLLOVER: 6
+  * HIT: 3 ELEM damage
+  * MISS:

 * INT-STR: **PSYBOMB**
   * A psychic explosive.
+Costs 2 VP.
-  * ROLLOVER: 12
+  * ROLLOVER: 10
   * HIT: 2 ELEM damage; 1 PHYS damage
-  * MISS:
+  * MISS: -1 HP to user

 * INT-SPD: **SLOW**
   * Stops speedsters in their tracks.
+Costs 2 VP.
-  * ROLLOVER: 13
+  * ROLLOVER: 10
   * HIT: -2 SPD to target
   * MISS: -2 SPD to user

 * INT-DEF: **SHIELD BREAK**
   * Softens up tight defenses!
+Costs 2 VP.
-  * ROLLOVER: 14
+  * ROLLOVER: 10
   * HIT: -2 DEF to target
-  * MISS: -2 SPD to user
+  * MISS: -1 DEF and SPD to user

 * INT-VIT: **POISON**
   * Poisons an enemy.
+Costs 3 VP.
   * ROLLOVER: 12
   * HIT: Minor Poison on an enemy.
-  * MISS: If player fails a RO 10 test, they receive Minor Poison.
+  * MISS: If player fails a RO 8 test, they receive Minor Poison.

 * INT-DRV: **VIMBOMB**
   * Spend all your VP on a massive attack.
 Costs all the user's VP.
   * ROLLOVER: 15
   * HIT: 2 * user's VP ELEM damage.
-  * MISS: Player gets Minor Stun next turn; -2 INT on following turn
+  * MISS: Player gets Minor Stun next turn; -2 INT on following turn.
+Loses all their VP too, mind.

 ### DRV SKILLS